Following the establishment of devolved governments in Scotland,

 Strategy for Wales', (PDF, 1.3Mb) was published in 2006, and

-explains how Wales will tackle the challenges it faces over the
+explained how Wales would tackle the challenges it faced over the

 Partnership – consisting of a steering group and a wider

-partnership – provide the leadership for biodiversity action
+partnership – provides the leadership for biodiversity action

-priorities in Wales, with administration support from the
+priorities in Wales, with administration support from Natural